 Brammo’s Ashland headquarters is composed of three buildings.
 The main building houses the design hub in a large, high-ceiling room where designers post sketches of their next-gen bikes (no photos, please), and the sophisticated R&D lab where they test and refine the bikes’ batteries and power management systems.

-Several pre-production and Empulse test models, which looked essentially production-ready, were on hand, although the very accommodating Adrian Stewart was resisted our attempts to hop a ride on the new machine ahead of the August rollout.
+Several pre-production and Empulse test models, which looked essentially production-ready, were on hand, although the very accommodating Adrian Stewart resisted our attempts to steal a ride on the new machine ahead of the August rollout.

 Look, but don’t ride (yet)